 Upper back pain and mid back pain is just as problematic as neck pain or lower back pain, but doesn’t seem to get the same attention as those other areas.
 The anatomy of the thoracic spine is a little different than the rest of the spine, so pain here can also act a little differently.
 This is primarily due to the ribs that attach to the spine here and the shoulder blades that sit on top of the ribs and attach to them through multiple muscles.

 Muscular pain is the most common source for upper back pain, generally, but it is multiplied by the sheer number of muscles residing in the upper and mid back.
 Muscles extending to the arms, neck, and lower back originate here, so problems in other locations of the back can cause pain here.
 Muscle pain usually feels like soreness, aching or a bruise.
-Poor posture is a big culprit in muscular back pain, particularly in the trapezius.
+Poor posture is a big culprit in muscular upper back pain, particularly in the trapezius.

 The rib joints can also be pain generators.
 Particularly in the upper back, where they need to move and allow full motion to the shoulder blades, when ribs start to malfunction, they can cause a surprising amount of pain.
 The pain feels sharp and can hurt with breathing, many people confuse the pain with heart attack or lung symptoms.